 Ratcliff said the shortening of elective will affect his class, especially because he likely will not be able to get every member of the Jazz Band together during flex period.

-Currently, he plans for about two hours of class a week due to the high amounts of holidays in the current schedule.
+Currently, he plans for about two hours of class a week due to the abundance of holidays in the current schedule.

 After teaching AP Music Theory, which met daily last year, Ratcliff said meeting daily, even for shorter periods of time, allows him to cover more material.